e-dorigatti/e-dorigatti.github.io/_posts/2023-12-05-vscode-slurm.md

 #  -s    Disable password logins
 #  -p    Port where to listen for connections
 #  -P    Create pid file PidFile
+$DROPBEAR/usr/local/sbin/dropbear \
-$DROPBEAR/usr/local/sbin/dropbear -r $DROPBEAR/server-key -F -E -w -s -p 64321 -P $DROPBEAR/var/run/dropbear.pid
+    -r $DROPBEAR/server-key -F -E -w -s -p 64321 \
+    -P $DROPBEAR/var/run/dropbear.pid
+> # submit the job
+> sbatch run-vscode-server-gpu.sh
 ```

-Note that dropbear will only let you connect, but not other users.
+Dropbear will use the authorized keys in `~/.ssh/authorized_keys` to determine who can connect and who cannot, meaning that you do not have to worry about other users connecting to this SSH server.

 Now, simply submit this job before your morning coffee and wait for it to start: